SmileiPIC/tutorials/advanced_wakefield_envelope.rst

 .. note::

-  The simulation in this tutorial uses a few macro-particles per cell and a coarse mesh too keep the computational time reasonable.
+  The simulation in this tutorial uses a few macro-particles per cell and a coarse mesh to keep the computational time reasonable.
 Physically relevant simulations of the considered phenomena would require more macro-particles and a finer mesh.
 Apart from the numerical artefacts whose mitigation will be addressed in this tutorial, the noise in the grid quantities will be caused